 Trees can improve mental health.

 According to a study done by Chungbuk National University in South Korea, people who had a view of trees from their office report less stress.
-In a study done by the Medical College of Wisconsin, researchers found that higher levels of green space and exposure to trees lead to fewer symptoms of depression, anxiety, and stress.
+And in another study, done by the Medical College of Wisconsin, researchers found that higher levels of green space and exposure to trees lead to fewer symptoms of depression, anxiety, and stress.

 Trees clean drinking water.